pbrudny/learning-solidity-2018/README.md

 * new lottery starts when the winner is pickecd

 ### 05_lottery_no_limit.sol
+* user has to pay 0.1 ether to join the lottery
-* no limit for users
+* no limit for users number
 * same user can join multiple times
 * owner of the contract can join too
 * owner decides when to pick the winner
 * winner receives all the money
+* new lottery starts when the winner is pickecd

 ### 06_lottery_muliple_winners
 * no limit for users